 9. Lemongrass (Cymbopogon citratus)

-- Lemongrass (cymbopogon citratus) is considered one of the...
+- Lemongrass (cymbopogon citratus) is considered one of the best medicinal plants in the...

 Lemongrass is a plant that smells incredible and is great in cooking as well.
 It may smell good to us, but it’s downright nasty to fleas and mosquitos.
 This is another plant from which you can make an extract to use as a bug-repellent spray for both you and your furry friends.
 Lemongrass is a pretty, ornamental herb that loves full sun.